Helping millions of people navigate the world of technology.

 Can’t Turn on Windows Firewall?
 Here Is the Fix

-1. Download and Run the Windows Firewall Troubleshooter
+Fix 1: Download and Run the Windows Firewall Troubleshooter

 Microsoft offers a dedicated troubleshooter for identifying and fixing issues related to the Windows Firewall.
-While many troubleshooters come baked into Windows, this troubleshooter doesn’t come pre-loaded.
-So, you will need to download it first.
+Since it does not come baked into Windows, you must download the Windows Firewall Troubleshooter first.

 Run Windows Firewall

-3. Run the SFC and DISM Scans
+Fix 2: Run the SFC and DISM Scans

 Step 1: Press the Windows + S keyboard shortcut to open the search menu.
-Type terminal in the search box, right-click on the first result and select Run as administrator.
+Type terminal in the search box, right-click on the first result, and select Run as administrator.

 Open Terminal as Admin

-Step 3: Type the following command in the console and press Enter to run the SFC scan:
+Step 2: Type the following command in the console and press Enter to run the SFC scan:

 SFC /scannow